korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/ec2.md

 # Security Groups

-- Security groups are STATEFUL (nacls are stateless)
+- Security groups are `stateful`
+- NACLS are `stateless`, you need to add both inbound/outbound.
 - All incoming traffic is blocked by default
 - all outbound traffic is allowed by default
 - Changes are applied immediatly
+- You can attach several SG to an instance

 # EC2 Placement groups